In New Book, Retired Pope Benedict Breaks Silence To Speak Out On Priestly Celibacy

 Francis is said to be preparing a response to the synod's recommendation.

-Excerpts of the book indicate that the 92-year-old Benedict, and Sarah, a fellow conservative, wrote separate portions, according to the National Catholic Register.
+Excerpts of the book indicate that the 92-year-old Benedict, and Sarah, a fellow conservative, wrote separate portions, according to the National Catholic Reporter.

 In a joint introduction, the co-authors said they had written "in a spirit of filial obedience, to Pope Francis."
 However, they also said the current "crisis" in the church compelled them to speak out.